-Indiana's philanthropic sector plays an important role in promoting and supporting the quality of life in this state.
-More than 1,500 family, independent, community, and corporate foundations; corporate giving programs; and other grantmaking entities annually distribute more than \$1.7 billion to support a broad range of health, educational, cultural, human service, environmental, and other causes, with 76% going to Indiana-based organizations.
+Maddison Miller, VP of External Relations, Indiana Philanthropy Alliance, Claudia Cummings, President & CEO, Indiana Philanthropy Alliance Indiana's philanthropic sector plays an important role in promoting and supporting the quality of life in this state.
+More than 1,800 family, independent, community, and corporate foundations; corporate giving programs; and other grantmaking entities annually distribute more than \$4.8 billion to support a broad range of health, educational, cultural, human service, environmental, and other causes.

-As a nonprofit membership association of grantmakers and individuals supporting philanthropy, Indiana Philanthropy Alliance (IPA) strives to be the premier resource for networking, education, information and knowledge, and advocacy on behalf of organized philanthropy in Indiana.
+As a nonprofit membership association of grantmakers and individuals supporting philanthropy, Indiana Philanthropy Alliance (IPA)\ strives to be the premier resource for networking, education, information and knowledge, and advocacy on behalf of organized philanthropy in Indiana.
 IPA recognizes that philanthropy is affected by public policies that relate directly to charitable giving and the nonprofit sector, as well as those policies that relate to issues that are addressed by grantmaking.
 IPA advances philanthropy by: